DDriggs00/mavlinkinterface/progress.md

 These functions were not originally intended, but were added

+- setSurfacePressure()
+  - This was needed for the getDepth() function
+- setFluidDensity()
+  - This was needed for the getDepth() function

 ## Partially completed functions

 These functions work as described in the documentation, but to a lesser grade of accuracy.
 Details on the failings of each one included.
 These are actively under development